stackpress/lib/docs/Structures.md

 The Map instance to allow method chaining.

-#### Getting Values
+### 2.4.
+Getting Values

-The following example shows how to get values by key.
+The following example shows how to get values by key using the standard Map interface.

 ```typescript
 const value = myMap.get('key');